 Pasta is a global favorite, but not all pasta is alike.
-Whole-grain pasta has a chewier texture than regular pasta, but it's also more nutrient-rich.
-Whole-grain pasta wins out over regular pasta every time as your healthiest choice.
-If you're having trouble making the switch to whole-grain pasta, start with a half-and-half blend of the two pastas and increase the percentage of whole-grain pasta each time you cook it.
+Whole wheat noodles have a chewier texture than regular pasta, but it's also more nutrient-rich.
+Brown pasta wins out over regular pasta every time as your healthiest choice.

 Milled vs. Unmilled

 All grains are whole before they are milled or refined.
 Whole grains contain an inner layer called the germ, a middle layer called the endosperm and an outer layer of bran.
 When whole grains go through the milling or refining process, the nutritious bran and germ are removed, leaving only the starchy endosperm, which is what regular white pasta is made from.

 Check the ingredients list on the pasta food label to ensure the words "whole grain," "whole wheat" or another whole grain is listed as the predominant ingredient.

 Whole grain pasta beats regular pasta when it comes to fiber content.
 A 1-cup serving of cooked whole-grain pasta contains 3.9 total grams of fiber, while the same amount of white pasta contains 2.9 grams.